johnsc1/ccal-examples/README.md

 If you want to learn more in an interactive environment, visit the ccal sandbox repository!

+This text is a test for a closed pull request.

 ### Further Information

 Further information about the CCAL method and website can be found in *[We Go Together: Situating Github in Library Science](https://github.com/johnsc1/we-go-together/blob/main/SeniorThesis.pdf)*